 Think of this as a safe place.
 We like to provide an empowering place where people can express themselves without censorship, fear of ridicule or personal attack for having an opinion.
 This concept is not alien to New Zealanders who sometimes call it Tūrangawaewae (‘A place to stand’).
 However, it is a concept that is rarely practiced in New Zealand, we’re delighted to be able to offer it here.

 Troll.
 No don’t, really.
 Its that simple.

-We now have a zero tolerance trolling policy.
+We have a zero tolerance trolling policy.
 To keep E2NZ.org as ‘a place to stand,’ threats, harassment (including of the site’s admin), multiple IDs, using fake IP addresses and other forms of trolling will earn offenders an immediate lifetime ban with no exceptions.
-Persistent offenders on a mission may be named and shamed in our troll zoo http://trollsnzandkoolaid.wordpress.com.
-(This site is usually set to private and only opens up when this happens).
+Persistent offenders on a mission may be named, shamed, and have knobbly sticks poked at them in our troll zoo trollsnzandkoolaid.wordpress.com.

 Make ad hom attacks.
 Address the issue, do not attack the person.
 Please do not make ‘don’t like it then leave‘ types of comments, they will be deleted and earn you a ban.
 Some people would dearly love to leave New Zealand, others still want to stay and help make the country better.
 With a million Kiwis already living overseas, New Zealand needs all the help it can get.
 Respect the people who want to stay to make it work.